FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 ### Contact analysis (1)

-The National Agency a for Finite Element Methods and Standards (U.K.): Contact Patch Test Problem CGS-4 was referred to in this verification problem, to test the limited sliding contact problem function with friction.
-The analysis model is shown in Figure 9.1.5.
+Based on the contact patch test problem (CGS-4) from NAFEMS (U.K.), this verification problem tests the finite sliding contact problem function with friction.
+The contact analysis model is shown in Fig. 9.1.5

 <div style="text-align: center;">
 <img src="./media/example01_10.png" width="350px"><br>
-Figure 9.1.5: Contact Analysis Model
+Fig. 9.1.5: Contact analysis model
 </div>

-The equilibrium conditions of this problem are as follows.
+The equilibrium condition of this problem is as follows:

 $$Fcos\,\alpha - Gsin\,\alpha = \pm f_{c}$$

-The frictional force in the viscous friction stage was $f_{c} = E_t\Delta u$ and becomes $f_c = \mu(G \cos\,\alpha + F \sin\,\alpha)$ in te sliding friction stage.
+In the adhesive friction stage, the frictional force is as follows:

+$$f_{c} = E_t\Delta u$$

+In the sliding frictiopn stage, the frictional force is as follows:

+$$f_c = \mu(G \cos\,\alpha + F \sin\,\alpha)$$

 The comparison between the calculation results and the analysis solution is as follows.